suprachakra/Airline-Revenue-Optimization-System/README.md

 ## 🎯 **What is IAROS?**

 IAROS is a **comprehensive technical demonstration** of modern airline revenue optimization, built around the revolutionary **Offer-Order-Distribution (OOD)** architecture.
-This platform showcases how airlines can transform their retailing capabilities through unified customer journey orchestration, AI-powered personalization and seamless omnichannel distribution.
+This platform showcases how airlines can transform their retailing capabilities through unified customer journey orchestration, AI-powered personalization & seamless omnichannel distribution.

 **This is a portfolio project demonstrating enterprise-grade airline systems architecture and implementation expertise.**